stevencartavia/based-op/docs/docs/introduction.md

 - upgraded [OP node](/architecture/consensus) and [EL](/architecture/execution) changes, including an extended [P2P](/architecture/p2p) network, that enable nodes to pipeline the block processing and serve preconfs before the block time has fully elapsed

-Designed by [Gattaca](https://gattaca.com/) and developed in collaboration with [Lambda Class](https://lambdaclass.com/), this implementation provides a reference for future development that we hope will help bootstrap based rollups and high-performance gateways solutions.
+Designed by [Gattaca](https://gattaca.com/) and developed in collaboration with [Lambda Class](https://lambdaclass.com/), this implementation provides a reference for future development that we hope will help bootstrap based rollups and high-performance gateway solutions.